-The FBomb.org is a blog/community created by and for teenage girls who care about their rights as women and want to be heard.
+The FBomb.org is a blog/community created by and for teen and college-aged women and men who care about their rights and want to be heard.

 In this case the “F Bomb” stands for “feminist.”
 However, it also pokes fun at the idea that the term “feminist” is so stigmatized — it is our way of proudly reclaiming the word.
 The fact that the “F Bomb” usually refers to a certain swear word in popular culture is also not coincidental.
-The FBomb.org is for girls who have enough social awareness to be angry and who want to verbalize that feeling.
-The FBomb.org is loud, proud, sarcastic…everything teenage feminists are today.
+The FBomb.org is loud, proud, sarcastic and passionate…everything young feminists are today.

 Julie Zeilinger is originally from Pepper Pike, Ohio and is currently a member of the Barnard College Class of 2015.
 Julie and the FBomb have been featured in media outlets such as The Daily Beast, More Magazine, Women’s Day and Salon amongst others.
 Her book about the next generation of feminism, entitled “A Little F’d Up: Why Feminism Is Not A Dirty Word” was published by Seal Press in the Spring of 2012.